JMcbeath1966/Simply-Weather/readme.md

 ### Content and Problem Solving 🔥

 The function getResults (Query) was produced using a StackOverflow solution to the fetch, then syntax

+The function for validating numbers was produced by suggestion from my Mentor and code was takedn from Chat GPT4

 The remainder of the code is my own work